Kat thought they were too young to worry about menopause, biology had other ideas…

 ‘Kat’s unapologetic words deliver eloquent punches, their poetry challenging audiences to look them straight in the eyes and meet them for who they are.
 Kat’s performance is compelling and magnetic.’

 Anita Kelly, theatre reviewer, Weston-Super-Mum

 Full review here

 Thank you also to everyone who supported me throughout my diagnosis, and to those who generously shared their menopause experiences with me to help inform this project.
-If you or anyone you know is looking for support or information on this subject, Bristol Women’s Voice carried out research and put on a series of ‘Talking about Menopause’ events to produce a free Menopause Info Pack which is clear, informative, and inclusive.
-Outside of Bristol, The Daisy Network is also an invaluable resource to those affected, and is currently the only charity in the UK focusing on the issue of premature ovarian failure/insufficiency
+If you or anyone you know is looking for support or information on this subject, Bristol Women’s Voice have produced a free Menopause Info Pack which is clear, informative, and inclusive.
+Outside of Bristol, The Daisy Network is an invaluable resource, and is currently the only charity in the UK focusing on the issue of premature ovarian failure/insufficiency.